Table Of Content

 The ANS consists of two main branches that work together to keep our bodies functioning optimally:

-• The sympathetic nervous system (SNS): Often referred to as the “fight or flight” response, the SNS activates during times of stress or perceived danger.
+• The Sympathetic Nervous System (SNS): Often referred to as the “fight or flight” response, the SNS activates during times of stress or perceived danger.
 It increases heart rate and blood pressure and diverts blood flow to the muscles, preparing the body for action.

-• The parasympathetic nervous system (PNS): Known as the “rest, regulation, and digestion” response, the PNS helps the body conserve energy and recover after periods of stress.
+• The Parasympathetic Nervous System (PNS): Known as the “rest, regulation, and digestion” response, the PNS helps the body conserve energy and recover after periods of stress.
 It slows heart rate, promotes digestion, and facilitates relaxation.

-In a healthy individual, the sympathetic and parasympathetic nervous systems work together seamlessly, responding to internal and external stimuli to maintain balance.
+In a healthy individual, the sympathetic and Parasympathetic Nervous Systems work together seamlessly, responding to internal and external stimuli to maintain balance.

 However, in children with dysautonomia, this delicate balance is disrupted, leading to a wide range of symptoms and challenges.